-Recently, the Florida Highway Patrol (FHP), Orange County Sheriff’s Office (OCSO), and Orlando Police Department (OPD) joined forces to prevent street takeover incidents across several Orlando neighborhoods, including a large illegal street racing event at an industrial warehouse complex off Emerald Dunes Drive.
-The operation resulted in 154 citations and multiple vehicle seizures, according to Florida Highway Safety and Motor Vehicles.
+The Florida Highway Patrol, Orange County Sheriff’s Office, and Orlando Police Department have joined forces to combat illegal street racing across Central Florida.
+One recent operation resulted in 154 citations and multiple vehicle seizures at an industrial warehouse complex off Emerald Dunes Drive.
+Another enforcement operation in February 2025 led to 515 traffic citations and four arrests, according to Florida Highway Safety and Motor Vehicles.

 - Challenging evidence reliability and witness testimony